luongs/jhunt/README.md

-Tests and code from 2016 jhunt
+Tests and code from 2016 jhunt.